gocircuit/circuit/README.md

 ![A circuit-managed cloud.](https://raw.githubusercontent.com/gocircuit/circuit/master/misc/img/header.png)

+Circuit is a programmable platform for management, discovery, synchronization and orchestration of services and hosts comprising cloud applications.

+* Single- and multi-datacenter out-of-the-box
+* Authentication and security of system traffic
+* TCP- and UDP multicast-based (similarly to MDNS) internal node discovery
+* Zero-configuration/blind-restart for ease on the host provisioning side
+* Global, point-of-view consistent key/value space, where keys are hierarchical paths and values are control objects for data, processes, synchronizations, and so on.
+* Consistency guarantees at ultra-high churn rates of physical hosts
+* Command-line and programmatic access to the API
+* Integration with Docker

+In a typical circuit scenaio:

+* Provisioning engineers ensure newly provisioned machines start the zero-configuration circuit server as a daemon on startup.
+* Operations engineers program start-up as well as dynamic-response behavior via command-line tool or lanuage bindings.

+Circuit programs (sequences of invocations of the circuit API) are not declarative (as in Puppet, Chef, etc.).
+They are effectively imperative programs in the [CSP](http://en.wikipedia.org/wiki/Communicating_sequential_processes) concurrency model, which allows engineers to encode complex dynamic response behavior, spanning multiple data centers.

+### Technical rewording

 The circuit is a tiny server process which runs instances on a cluster of machines to form an efficient, churn-resilient network, which enables distributed process orchestration and synchronization from any one machine.